bithuman-ai/sdk-examples-python/README.md

-# SDK Quick Start with Examples
+# bitHuman SDK Examples

 bitHuman SDK enables you to build interactive agents that respond realistically to audio input.
-This guide covers installation instructions, a hands-on example, and an overview of the core API features.
+This repository contains comprehensive examples demonstrating various use cases and integrations.

 ## Prerequisites